jynik/reid/README.md

 EndNote.
 This may be used to display information contained in the XML file, or to convert the XML into a "reid project" file that the remainder of the `reid` tools can work with.
-* `reid-convert` iterates through all, or a specified subset, records stored in a "reid project" file and converts their associated PDFs into "minified" text files, which can then be searched with the `reid-search` program.
+* `reid-convert` iterates through all, or a specified subset, of records stored in a "reid project" file and converts their associated PDFs into "minified" text files, which can then be searched with the `reid-search` program.
 Upon successfully converting files, the "reid project" file is updated to reflect